 Tip: If you want to keep track of what the different parts of your formula do, make a note to yourself and/or your colleagues.
-You can embed comments in formulas using double forward slashes (//).
+You can include comments in formulas using double slashes (//).
 QuickBase interprets everything from the double slashes to the end of the line as a comment, not as part of the formula.
-Here's an example of a formula with embedded comments:
+Here's an example of a formula with comments:

 If ( Abs([x]) < 5, //test the value

 "Not less than 5" //otherwise return another result